Table of Contents

 - Gandhi returned to Bombay in January 1915 and spent the next 3 years hovering on the boundary of Indian politics.
 He declined to join any imminent political agitation.
 Instead, he supported the British war effort by recruiting soldiers for the Army.

 - In February 1919, the British pushed through the Indian opposition with the Rowlatt Acts.
-This empowered authorities to imprison Indians without trial who were suspected of sedition.
+The empowering authorities to imprison Indians without trial suspecting of sedition.

 - As a result, Gandhi announced a satyagraha struggle that proved to be a virtual political earthquake.